×

 According to Article 16 of IV Efforts when working with a computer, the employer must...

-- Assess the level of risk for all work performed with computer and other equipment, taking into account the risk of deterioration of the health of the worker due to visual, statodynamic and psychophysiological exertion in accordance with the Ordinance on the preparation of risk assessment.
+- Assessment - The employer must assess the level of risk for all work performed with computer and other equipment, taking into account the risk of deterioration of the health of the worker due to visual, statodynamic and psychophysiological exertion in accordance with the Ordinance on the preparation of risk assessment.

-- Plan the activities of the worker in such a way that the work with the screen is periodically alternated with other activities.
+- Planning - The employer is obliged to plan the activities of the worker in such a way that the work with the screen is periodically alternated with other activities.

-- Depending on the severity of the work tasks and the consequent visual and statodynamic effort, provide worker with breaks of at least five minutes during each hour of work and organize relief exercises.
+- Breaks - The employer shall, depending on the severity of the work tasks and the consequent visual and statodynamic effort, provide worker with breaks of at least five minutes during each hour of work and organize relief exercises.

-- Provide employees or their representatives with all necessary information on safety and health when working with a computer, including the importance of changing activities or using rest during working hours.
+- Information - The employer shall be obliged to provide employees or their representatives with all necessary information on safety and health when working with a computer, including the importance of changing activities or using rest during working hours.

-- Familiarize employees with all the circumstances and requirements in terms of safety and health protection at work with a computer in a safe manner through the training of workers for work.
+- Safety and health protection - The employer shall be obliged to familiarize employees with all the circumstances and requirements in terms of safety and health protection at work with a computer in a safe manner through the training of workers for work.

 -